CAIDA/bgpstream-tma-phdschool/exercise-1-bgpreader/README.md

 can be accomplished with a single `bgpreader` command, and the output should require no further filtering.

-_Tip:_ Route Views collectors output a RIB every 2 hours whereas RIPE RIS collectors output a RIB every 8 hours (both aligned to midnight).
+Route Views collectors output a RIB every 2 hours whereas RIPE RIS collectors output a RIB every 8 hours (both aligned to midnight).
 Also, RIB dumps are made atomically, so you should specify a window of a few minutes (e.g., 00:00 -> 00:05).

-Also, if you don't already have a favorite collector to test with, you may want to use `route-views.sg`, which has only a few full-feed peers and is thus fast to process data for.
+If you don't already have a favorite collector to test with, you may want to use `route-views.sg`, which has only a few full-feed peers and is thus fast to process data for.

 ## Task 2: Rank peers based on the number of updates observed in a 1 minute window